squoilin/EnergyScope_open/docs/explanation/core_version_documentation.md

 This section documents the models and data files that are part of the "core" version of EnergyScope, which can be downloaded from the [Getting Started](../getting-started/index.md) page.

-The core version is includes three files, which we document in the following:
+The core version includes three files, which we document in the following:

-- A model file (ESTD_model_core_.mod) containing the equations
+- A model file (ESTD_model_core.mod) containing the equations
 - A data file (ESTD_model_core.dat) containing non-time-dependent data
 - A Typical Day (ESTD_12TD.dat) data file (.dat) containing time-dependent data